Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 Primal forces now help fuel you on your journeys, granting you the following benefits.

 **Temporary Hit Points.** As a Magic action, you can give yourself a number of Temporary Hit Points equal to 1d8 plus your Wisdom modifier (minimum of 1).
 You can use this action a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

+**Endurance.** Whenever you would gain one or more levels of Exhaustion, you can expend a spell slot to steel yourself against the strain.
+Reduce the levels of Exhaustion gained by a number equal to the level of the spell slot expended (minimum of 1).
+You cannot reduce the Exhaustion gained below 0.

 **Decrease Exhaustion.** Whenever you finish a Short Rest, your Exhaustion level, if any, decreases by 1.